erichbehrens/pull-request-monitor/README.md

 - `PullRequestMonitor.setMode`: select the mode between `viewer` (your pull requests) or `repository`

-- `PullRequestMonitor.selectRepository`: select the repository to monitor through the list of your repositories (some private repositories will not appear here, in this case use `PullRequestMonitor.setRepository` )
+- `PullRequestMonitor.selectRepository`: select the repository to monitor through the list of your repositories (some private repositories will not appear here, in this case use `PullRequestMonitor.enterRepositoryName` )

 - `PullRequestMonitor.enterRepositoryName`: set the private repository name you want to monitor.
 Something like `your-team-nam/awesome-project`

 ## Known Issues

-The extension is still under development, please report any bugs here: https://github.com/erichbehrens/pull-request-monitor/issues
+Please report any bugs here: https://github.com/erichbehrens/pull-request-monitor/issues

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0

-Initial release